 Adak

-was cancelled after the Japanese disaster at Midway and the discovery of fighter cover over Dutch Harbor.
+was canceled after the Japanese disaster at Midway and the discovery of fighter cover over Dutch

 against the Japanese.

-The first Aleutians campaign has been characterized by most historians as a diversionary operation for the Midway campaign.
-However, a reexamination of Japanese records suggests that the Aleutians campaign was conceived independently, and that the strike on Dutch Harbor would actually have taken place after the strike on Midway had the Japanese stuck to their original schedule.
+The first Aleutians campaign has been characterized by many historians as a diversionary operation for the Midway campaign.
+However, the Japanese records show that the Aleutians campaign was conceived independently, and that the strike on Dutch Harbor would actually have taken place after the strike on Midway had the Japanese stuck to their original schedule.
 The Japanese valued the western Aleutians as the northern anchor of their defense perimeter.

 |||||||